shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-inventory-on-the-yahoo-ad-exchange.md

 ---
 title: Target Inventory on the Yahoo Ad Exchange
-description: The article defines target inventory on the Yahoo Ad Exchange. ms.date: 10/28/2023
+description: The article explains Yahoo Ad Exchange's target inventory and provides guidance on setting up campaigns to run on YAX inventory. ms.date: 10/28/2023
 ---

 # Target inventory on the Yahoo ad exchange

 > [!NOTE]
 > This form of targeting is only available to Standard Line Items.
-For an overview of which targeting options are available to Standard versus Augmented Line items, see [Buy-Side Targeting<](buy-side-targeting.md).
+For an overview of which targeting options are available to Standard versus Augmented Line items, see [Buy-Side Targeting](buy-side-targeting.md).

 This page shows you how to set up a campaign to run on Yahoo Ad Exchange (YAX) inventory.